All Episodes

 a production of Kaleidoscope and I Heart Radio.
 This show

 research by our goodpal Mary Philip Sandy.
-Today's episode was

-engineered and produced by the wonderful Dylan Fagan, with support
+Engineered and produced by the Wonderful Dylan Fagan, with support

 from Tyler Klang.
 The show is executive produced for iHeart

-more podcasts from Kaleidoscope and iHeartRadio, visit the iHeartRadio app,
+For more podcasts from Kaleidoscope and iHeartRadio, visit the iHeartRadio app,

 Apple Podcasts, or wherever you listen to your favorite shows.